SirPepe/ornament/Readme.md

 ```

 In this case, the property `foo` always represents a string.
 Any non-string
-value gets converted to strings.
-When used with `@attr()`, if the content
+value gets converted to strings by the accessor's getter.
+When used with
-attribute gets removed, the value that was used to initialize the accessor (in
+`@attr()`, if the content attribute gets removed, the value that was used to
-this case `"default value"`) is returned.
-The same happens when the IDL
+initialize the accessor (in this case `"default value"`) is returned.
+The same
-attribute is set to `undefined`.
-If the accessor was not initialized with a
+happens when the IDL attribute is set to `undefined`.
+If the accessor was not
-value, the empty string is used.
+initialized with a value, the empty string is used.

 ### Transformer `href()`